EBay: 1990s

-eBay was founded as AuctionWeb in California on September 3, 1995, by French-born Iranian-American computer programmer Pierre Omidyar as a hobby to make some extra money.
-One of the first items sold on AuctionWeb was a broken laser pointer for $14.83.
-Astonished, Omidyar contacted the winning bidder to ask if he understood that the laser pointer was broken; the buyer explained: "I'm a collector of broken laser pointers."
+eBay was founded as AuctionWeb in California on September 3, 1995, by French-born Iranian-American computer programmer Pierre Omidyar as a hobby site to make some extra money.
+It started as a personal project, making its first sale when a broken laser pointer got auctioned for $14.83.
+Omidyar contacted the winning bidder to ask if he understood that the laser pointer was broken; the buyer explained: "I'm a collector of broken laser pointers."

 In February 1996, Omidyar's internet service provider informed him that he would need to upgrade to a business account due to the high web traffic of his website.
 The monthly price increase from $30 to $250 prompted Omidyar to obtain support from his mother's family (his grandfather, General Mahmud Mir-Djalali was the "father" of Iran's Defense Industries, with close relationships with Skoda Works and Fabrique Nationale Herstal).
 The website made $1,000 in its first month, which was more than it cost to run, and $2,500 in its second month.
 Chris Agarpao was eBay's first employee; he processed mailed check payments.

 Jeffrey Skoll was hired as the first president of the company in early 1996.
 In November 1996, the company launched online auctions for airline seats, hotel rooms, cruise berths and other travel-related products in partnership with Electronic Travel Auctions.
-By that time, the company had hosted more than 200,000 auctions since its founding 14 months earlier.
+By that time, the company had hosted more than 200,000 online auctions since its founding 14 months earlier.

 The company changed the name of its service from AuctionWeb to eBay in September 1997, after Echo Bay Technology Group, Omidyar's consulting firm.
-The echobay.com domain name was already registered by Echo Bay Mines, a gold mining company, so Omidyar shortened it to eBay.com.
+However, the echobay.com domain name was already registered by Echo Bay Mines, a gold mining company, so Omidyar shortened it to eBay.com.
 In 1997, the company received $6.7 million in venture capital funding from Benchmark.

-The frequently repeated story that eBay was founded to help Omidyar's fiancée trade Pez candy dispensers was fabricated in 1997 by public relations manager Mary Lou Song to give the media a human-interest story and to generate publicity with toy collectors.
 The most purchased and sold items on the website were Beanie Babies, the most difficult toys to find in retail stores, accounting for 10% of all listings in 1997.
-Ty, the manufacturer, had set up a website whereby people could trade used Beanie Babies.
-However, it was overwhelmed with unsortable listings.
-With a user-friendly interface, eBay became popular with collectors.
+Ty, the manufacturer, had set up a website whereby people could trade used Beanie Babies, but there was no way to sort the listings.
+Listing and purchasing from eBay became more popular with collectors.

 Meg Whitman was appointed president and CEO in March 1998.
 At the time, the company had 30 employees, 500,000 users, and revenues of $4.7 million in the United States.
 In July 1998, eBay acquired Jump, the developer and operator of Up4Sale, an advertising-supported auction website which at the time had 27,000 separate auctions and 50,000 registered members.